Creating Your First MCP Server

 - This helps team members understand the server’s purpose

-- Choose how this server accesses your documents:
+- Choose how this server accesses your agents:

-- Full Organization: All current and future documents in your organization
+- All Agents: All current and future agents in your organization

 Not sure which scope to choose?
-See the Document Scope
+See the Agent Scope guide

-If you chose Limited scope, select which documents this server can access.
-You can:- Search for documents by name
+If you chose Limited scope, select which agents this server can access.
+You can:- Search for agents by name

 Step 3: Copy Your Server URL